marchello2000/AmplitudeSharp/readme.md

     protected override void OnStartup(StartupEventArgs e)
     {
-        // Only call this once per lifetime of the object analytics = AmplitudeService.Initialize("<YOUR API KEY>");
+        // Only call this once per lifetime of the object.
+The constructor defines
+        // an optional API region parameter that defines the region (data center)
+        // to use.
+Defaults to US
+        // Set the region to "eu" for the European data center analytics = AmplitudeService.Initialize("<YOUR API KEY>", "(optional) <AMPLITUDE REGION>");

         base.OnStartup(e);
     }